attie/sanoid/README.md

 Syncoid supports recursive replication (replication of a dataset and all its child datasets) and uses mbuffer buffering, lzop compression, and pv progress bars if the utilities are available on the systems used.

+##### Syncoid Dataset Properties

++ syncoid:no-sync

+  Setting this to `true` will prevent the dataset from being handled by syncoid in _any_ way - it will be skipped.
+This can be useful for preventing certain datasets from being transferred when recursively handling a tree.

+  Note that this will also prevent syncoid from handling the dataset if given explicitly on the command line.

 ##### Syncoid Command Line Options

 + [source]